-PARAMETER EMD PBG BG FOR ADVANCE DEFINITION Earnest Money Deposit is also known as Bid Security.
-Bid Security is collected to safeguard against a biddercy withdrawing / altering its bid during the bid validity period in the case of an advertised or limited tender enquiry. obtained from the Supplier through his bank as a guarantee that he would perform the promise/terms and conditions of the contract and to ensure the discharge of liability of the Supplier in case of his default.
-PAYMENTS BG for advance payment is for use where an advance payment is made to a vendor and a BG is obtained as security against that payment.
+PARAMETER EMD Performance Advance Payment Security DEFINITION Earnest Money Deposit (EMD) is also known as Bid Security.
+EMD/Bid Security is collected to safeguard against a bidder withdrawing / altering its bid during the bid validity period in the case of an advertised or limited tender enquiry.
+Security Performance Security is a written undertaking obtained from the Supplier through his bank as a guarantee that he would perform the promise/terms and conditions of the contract and to ensure the discharge of liability of the Supplier in case of his default.
+Advance Payment Security is for use where an advance payment is made to a vendor and a Bank Guarantee (BG) is obtained as security against that payment.
 If the contract is not completed, buyer can claim refund of the advance payment secured under the said BG.
-COLLECTION EMD is to be obtained from the bidders except those who are registered with Central Purchase Organization (e.g. DGS&D), National Small Industries Corporation or any specified Ministry/ Department.
+COLLECTION EMD is to be obtained from the bidders except MSEs as defined in MSE Procurement Policy or are registered with the CPO or the concerned Ministry or Department or Startups as recognized by DIPP.
+Bid Securing Declaration may be accepted in place of EMD/Bid Security.
 Performance Security is to be obtained from every successful bidder irrespective of its registration status etc. Advance Payment Security is to be obtained from every vendor to whom advance has been given either as per the terms and conditions of the respective contract or with prior sanction of the competent authority.
-AMOUNT ordinarily between 2% - 5% of the estimated contract value ranging between 5% - 10% of the value of the contract.
-Where the contract value is not pre-determined, expenditure likely to be incurred under the contract shall be estimated and taken as the contract value for this purpose.
-Advance Security should be for an amount as specified in the respective contract or by the competent authority EXEMPTION Not necessary for a contract value up to Rs.
-1 Lakh.
-NONE NONE
+AMOUNT Ordinarily between Ranging between 5% - 10% of the value of the contract.
+Where the contract value is not predetermined, expenditure likely to be incurred under the contract shall be estimated and taken as the contract value for this purpose. an amount as specified in the respective contract or as decided by the competent FORM In the form of an Account Payee Demand Draft, Fixed Deposit Receipt, In the form of an Account Payee Demand Draft, Fixed Deposit Receipt from a Commercial bank, In the form of an Account Payee Demand Draft, Fixed Deposit Receipt from a